Symphyotrichum yukonense

 Symphyotrichum yukonense (formerly Aster yukonensis) is a species of flowering plant in the family Asteraceae endemic to disjunct areas in Alaska and the Canadian territories of Yukon and Northwest Territories.
-Commonly known as Yukon aster, it is a perennial, herbaceous plant 5 to 30 cm in height.
+It has the common name of Yukon aster, and it is a perennial, herbaceous plant 5 to 30 cm in height.
 Its flowers have purple to blue ray florets and yellow to brown disk florets.
 S. yukonense grows at elevations of 300–1500 m in mud flats and on sandy or silty lake shores.
 It is a NatureServe Vulnerable (G3) species and is classified Imperiled (S2) in its Canadian range.